Skip to main content

 Other Research Activities

-I am co-curator of an online exhibition hosted by the Fitzwilliam Museum, available here.
+I am also co-curator of an online exhibition hosted by the Fitzwilliam Museum, available here.
 This exhibition, titled Renaissance Spaces of Knowing: Privacy and Performance, explores the locations in which knowledge was generated, moving from public spaces including the marketplace, the law-courts, the theatre, the church, and the schoolroom, to private and quasi-private spaces including the garden, the study, and the bedroom.

 Publications